 #8 Create a photo post – Share your favorite photos from your niche or personal photos from your latest traveling adventure.
 Keep in mind that if you’re not the author, you should always give credit to the original photographer by providing a link.

 #9 Tell a personal secret - We all have our dreams as well as secrets.
 Sharing them publicly gives very engaging content to the followers.
 As much as people love rumors, they love to know the dirty little secrets of other people.

-#11 Share recent travel experiences – Travel blogs and posts are popular, and there are people who earn a living solely from writing about their adventures.
-Sharing inspiration and tips from your adventures is very useful to your audience, whether you’re in the travel industry or not.
+#11 Share recent travel experiences – Another popular blog post idea are travel blogs and posts.
+There are actually people who earn a living solely from writing about their adventures.
+Sharing inspiration and tips from your adventures is very useful to your audience, whether you're in the travel industry or not.
 In case you haven’t traveled for a while, publish the best or worst experiences you’ve had in certain countries/airline companies/etc.

 #12 Host a giveaway – Have you ever thought why products like GoPro become more and more popular with each day?
 They do giveaway campaigns regularly.
 People love free stuff, and taking advantage of that helps you reach new audiences.

 #13 Write down a conspiracy theory – Have you heard about all the number theories behind important events and people?
 Now it’s time to start a new one; let your imagination free, or simply share you opinions about the known ones.

 #14 Show log files of intense conversations – Who doesn’t like to read log-files that are somewhat offensive?